Virtually torsion-free covers of minimax groups: Proofs of Theorem 1.13 and its corollaries

 We proceed now with the proof of our main result.

 \begin{proof}[Proof of Theorem 1.13] The implication ${\rm (I)}\implies {\rm (II)}$ was already established in Proposition 1.11.
 Our plan is to first show ${\rm (II)}\implies {\rm (I)}$, in the process demonstrating that the $\mathfrak{M_1^\pi}$-cover we obtain can be made to satisfy conditions (ii)-(iv) in Theorem 1.5.
-Finally, we prove the equivalence of (II) and (IV), followed by that of (II) and (III).
+Secondly, we prove the equivalence of (II) and (III).

 For the first part of the proof, we establish Assertion A below.
 This statement will imply (II)$\implies$(I), together with conditions (ii)-(iv) in Theorem 1.5. {\it Let $G$ be an $\mathfrak{M^\pi}$-group with $S={\rm solv}(G)$.
 For any nilpotent normal subgroup $N$ of $G$ with $G/N$ finitely generated and virtually abelian and the action of $G$ on $N_{\rm ab}$ $\pi$-integral, there is an $\mathfrak{M}^\pi_1$-group $G^\ast$ and an epimorphism $\phi:G^\ast\to G$ such that the following two statements hold. \begin{itemize}